Opentrons/Protocols/protocols/1418-m-joey-lee-at-bioinformatics-institute-astar-part-1/README.md

     * Serial Dilution

 ## Description
-With this protocol, your robot will load a 96 well plate with samples and
+With this protocol, your robot will load a 96 well plate with samples using a p10 single channel and the opentrons tuberack.
+Then, using a mulichannel it will add reagent from a single channel trough into the designated columns.
+From there, the multichannel will perform a serial dilution across the columns of the plate.

 ---